hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

    open auto-association slot.
-4. As an hts-token-sender I want to cover the custom fees (fixed, fractional, and royalty excluding fallback) of a transfer to an account that is already associated with a token to reduce the friction by a receiving account
+4. As an hts-token-sender I want to cover the custom fees (fixed, fractional, and royalty excluding fallback) of a transfer to an account that is already associated with a token to reduce the friction by a receiving account.
-5. As an hts-token-sender I want to cover the fees (association & rent until the end of the first full auto renewal period) of a transfer that consumes an automatic token slot to reduce the friction by a receiving account
+5. As an hts-token-sender I want to cover the fees (association & rent until the end of the first full auto renewal period) of a transfer that consumes an automatic token slot to reduce the friction by a receiving account.

 #### Receiver